« Spearing Prohibited

 T Harvest prohibited by or with the use of any multiple hook (any hook with two or more points and a common shaft) in conjunction with live or dead natural bait.

-X Gulf reef fish survey required when fishing for selected reef species from a private vessel in the Gulf of Mexico.
+X State Reef Fish Angler designation required when fishing for select reef fish species from a private vessel in the Gulf of Mexico or Atlantic Ocean.

 Daily Recreational Bag Limit: